 Change Group Options ×

 Common Options

 When the report is printed, the records will be sorted and grouped by:

-CIII Orders.OrderDate
+CTTTA Orders.OrderDate

 in ascending order.

-Use a Formula as Group Sort Order The section will be printed:
+Use a Formula as Group Sort Order

 for each month.

-OK Cancel Hel p
+OK Cancel Help

 Remember you can summarize any field by RIGHT clicking it, then choosing Insert Summary...
 You must specify the type of calculation you want Crystal Reports to perform and the group at which you want the summary to appear.